 This course permits students to enhance their knowledge within their major field of specialization through application of concepts, principles, and techniques learned in the classroom.
-It consists of supervised paid work as a professional-level intern for an employer with an approved internship program.
+It consists of supervised paid or unpaid activity as a professional-level intern for an employer with an approved internship program.
 Application must be approved prior to registration.
-Prerequisite: Senior standing, 3.0 GPA in major and overall, and consent of the Dean.
+Prerequisite: Senior standing, 3.0 GPA in major and overall, and consent of the Associate Dean.